Want to work at MLBS?

 Working at MLBS

-Projects will be assigned lab/office and field space, and will have full use of all shared station facilities, equipment, and computer services.
-PIs are encouraged to contact the Station in advance to confirm equipment availability and to make any special arrangements for facilities use.
-All station residents pay room and board fees.
+Projects will be assigned lab space, and will have access to shared facilities, equipment, and computer services.
+PIs are encouraged to contact the Station in advance to confirm equipment availability and make any special arrangements for facilities use.
+All residents pay room and board fees when the dining hall is operating (usually mid-May through early August).
 User fees and space fees also apply.
 An approved research application is required prior to beginning any kind of collecting or research.
 Please note that anyone wishing to stay at the station must also complete a housing request to secure a housing reservation.
 A liability waiver is also required.
-Work with vertebrate animals requires special approval.
+Work with vertebrate animals requires special approvals.

 Master's Degree Program